blockbasenetwork/node/README.md

 `dotnet run --project `_`BlockBase.Node_Folder`_` --urls=`_`Api_Endpoint`_

 **Note: If you wish to run the node as a sidechain requester and sidechain provider, you will need two different instances and two different EOS accounts.**
+**Note 2: You will need to have staked BBT on the sidechains in order get the services running, more details below**

 ## Running as a service requester
 ### Creating a new sidechain